BACKGROUND

 Kwanzaa

-The Institute's JAZ Academy turns people into urban planners.
 We offer innovative training programs to equip leaders across municipal and private sectors with the practical technical skills to craft policy solutions for society's most complex civic issues.
 We work with partners, clients and stakeholders to develop equity-based planning policies.
-Based in Historic South Troy, the JAZ Academy is the first comprehensive , non-university training program to offer research, fellowship and instruction for interdisciplinary urban planners.
-Through projects and case studies, JAZ Academy has helped over 1,000 stakeholders successfully implement strategies across municipalities and private business.
+Based in Historic South Troy, BPI is the first comprehensive , non-university training program to offer research, fellowship and instruction for interdisciplinary urban planners.
+Through projects and case studies, BPI has helped over 1,000 stakeholders successfully implement strategies across municipalities and private business.

 Client Project Experience: